pateketrueke/jenkins/README.md

 # WIP

-- [ ] Any change in this code should trigger a build on Jenkins
+- [x] Any change in this code should trigger a build on Jenkins
-- [ ] Tasks ran within first `< 5min` should be executed then
-- [ ] This should be triggered immediately!
+- [ ] It will run .travis.yml for linting, testing, coverage, etc.

-I just disabled triggers...